-I’m not talking about this blog, though it would certainly qualify if I were.
-I’m actually talking about my finance blog, Top Finance Blog.
+I’m not necessarily talking about only this blog, though it would certainly qualify if I were.
+I’m talking about my finance blog, Top Finance Blog.
 That blog is now over 3 years old and has a lot of content on it.
 Some subjects like budgeting are timeless; I actually started a tutorial that I never took further than two posts because traffic indicated that it wasn’t a popular subject at the time.
 The economy was started to get bad, but hadn’t crashed, so to speak.

-So, an a subject like that, if I decided to write about it again, how to budget, I’d probably tell people the same exact thing I wrote previously.
+So, with a subject like that, if I decided to write about it again, how to budget, I’d probably tell people the same exact thing I wrote previously.
 As a matter of fact, if I were going to do that, I’d probably link to the previous post as well and use a lot of that same content, changing a word or two here and there.